-Latin America based Internexa had reached agreement with Telefonica to use later’s new submarine fiber optic cable that connects Brazil to the United States.
-The 11,000 kilometer long submarine fiber optic cable called BRUSA will be helpful to manage the traffic between latin countries and North America and is estimated to handle the growing high bandwidth transmission requirements.
+Latin America-based Internexa had reached an agreement with Telefonica to use later’s new submarine fiber optic cable that connects Brazil to the United States.
+The 11,000-kilometer long submarine fiber optic cable called BRUSA will be helpful to manage the traffic between Latin countries and North America and is estimated to handle the growing high bandwidth transmission requirements.

 Internexa’s use of Telefónica’s submarine cable infrastructure will expand its network and improve its capabilities in the Americas.

 The BRUSA cable system will become part of Telxius, Telefónica’s new global infrastructure company.

 Telefónica announced today an agreement with Internexa, a telecommunications company part of Colombia’s ISA Group that offers connectivity infrastructure services, Internet access, and ICT solutions in the Americas.